City of Brampton Logo

 • Winter 2026: The final Feasibility Study Report will be published, with recommendations for suitable LID opportunities and conceptual designs.

-Phase 2: Detailed design and Construction (Timeline TBD)
+Phase 2: Detailed design and Construction (Timeline to be determined)

 Figure 1.
 Study Area